Cyame/Cyame.github.io/source/_posts/ASSOverrideTags.md

 >
 > - **Left-Association(Priority)**
 >
->   In another word, it will read from left to right, so left code share higher priority than the right.
+>   In another word, it will read from left to right, so the code on the right share higher priority than the left (because it will overwrite the attribute when it is parsed).
 So that's why `FF` equals to `FF0000` instead of `0000FF`.
 It's the same for inline key words and override tags.
 >
->   If you declared twice, it will accept the first(left) one instead of the last(right) one.
+>   If you declared twice, it will accept the last(right) one instead of the first(left) one.
 >
 > - **1-Parameter Inclusity**
 >